Champions League draw: Holder Real Madrid drawn against Chelsea in quarterfinals - KTVZ

 However, Real will rightly feel confident that it can once again progress to the semifinals after that statement 5-2 hammering of Liverpool at Anfield in the round of 16 first leg.

-It was a historic result — Liverpool’s largest home defeat in Europe — with Real going on to comfortably see out the tie with a 1-0 win at the Bernabeu courtesy of Karim Benzema’s goal.
+It was a historic result — Liverpool’s largest home defeat in Europe — with Real going on to comfortably see out the tie with a 1-0 win at the Bernabeu courtesy of Karim Benzema’s goal, taking the Frenchman’s Champions League tally to 89.

 Real Madrid vs. Chelsea